AndyObtiva/glimmer/README.markdown

 In the above example, the `text` widget `enabled` property was data-bound to `#empty` method on `@tic_tac_toe_board.box(row, column)` (learn more about data-binding below)

-### Color
+### Colors

-Color makes up a subset of widget properties.
+Colors make up a subset of widget properties.
 SWT accepts color objects created with RGB (Red Green Blue) or RGBA (Red Green Blue Alpha).
 Glimmer supports constructing color objects using the `rgb` and `rgba` DSL methods.

 Example: